Fab 4 Under 4 Lunchbox: Fiber and Greens

 How I Get my Kids Involved in the Kitchen

-After Bash has breakfast, he knows the drill.
-I slide over his lunchbox, and it's time for him to pick out his favorite fruit and vegetables.
-I'll display an array of options for him to choose from and he naturally picks a variety of colors from the selection (even if it means he adds one raspberry to his box).
+After Bash and Taschen have breakfast, they know the drill.
+I slide over their lunchboxes, and it's time for them to pick out their favorite fruit and vegetables.
+I'll display an array of options for them to choose from so they can naturally pick a variety of colors from the selection - even if it means they add one raspberry to their lunch box.
 You can also take this a step further by involving your child in picking out the produce from the grocery store, and using it as an opportunity to teach them the different names and colors to get them excited about the foods they will be eating throughout the week.
-The more fruits and veggies the better, so add as much variety as you can to feed your kid's gut microbiome, ensure they get key vitamins and minerals from a diverse diet, and help keep their hunger and blood sugar in check.
+The more fruits and veggies the better, so encourage them to add as much variety as you can to feed your kid's gut microbiome, ensure they get key vitamins and minerals from a diverse diet, and help keep their hunger and blood sugar in check.

 Fruits & Veggies We Love: